 internships during the course of study.

-Vision Lab in addition to other state of the art equipment and software.
+and other state of the art equipment and software.

 GSAS Computer Science classes are held, with minor exceptions, at the